mrcinv/covid-sim/docs/forecast.md

 ![](plotdump/italygraf.png)

 The large error estimates mean the new numbers are deviating from the current computed projection.
-This could indicate an actual change of dynamic of the epidemic or a change in the testing regime.
+This could indicate an actual change of dynamic of the epidemic or simply changes in the testing regime.

 ![](plotdump/italydfgraf.png)

-Both estimates for the final number of cases for Italy have consistentently risen throughout the epidemic.
+Both estimates for the final number of cases for Italy have consistentently risen throughout the epidemic but the bias in the best fit projection has recently begun to fall.

 ![](plotdump/italyfinalplot.png)